dsp196/Stock_Data_Streaming_GCP/README.md

 ## Project Overview

-- **Goal:** Provide **near real-time** data on live stock quotes and company information, enabling minute-level insights for decision-making.
+- **Goal:** Provide **near real-time** data on live stock quotes and company information, enabling minute-level insights.
 - **Key Components:**
   - **Data Ingestion:** Cloud Run Jobs push data to Pub/Sub.
   - **Processing:** Dataflow reads messages from Pub/Sub and writes raw data as text files to a Cloud Storage bucket.
-  - **Analytics & Visualization:** BigQuery ingests these raw files from Cloud Storage for further transformation and then creates big query dataset and table that are loaded in Power BI dashboards.
+  - **Analytics & Visualization:** BigQuery ingests these raw files from Cloud Storage(Bucket) for further transformation and then loads as BigQuery Tables used for  Power BI dashboards.
   - **Orchestration:** Airflow (via Cloud Composer) triggers Cloud Run Jobs on a set schedule, controlling when new data is ingested and processed.
+Big Query transformations are also scheduled in sync with new data ingestions using scheduled notebooks.

 ---